TylerTemp/SaintsField/README.md

 ## Change Log ##

-**5.17.2**

-1. Add: "Runtime Saver" now can save new added component
-2. Add: "Runtime Saver" now can save if a component need to remove by right click
-3. Fix: "Runtime Saver" now can find a prefab that is already placed in a scene
+**5.17.3**

+1. Fix: Align logic of field button with `Button`
+2. Add: `OnEvent` and `OnButtonClick` now has a UI so you can see where it's been bind, and shows error if the bind failed

 ## Usage ##